romankp/weather-station/README.md

 ## TODO

+- Decide on a component solution
-- Integrate weather.
+- Integrate weather and tidal API
-- Expand visuals, style, and animations/transitions.
+- Expand visuals, style, and animations/transitions